aimms/how-to/OffsiteNotes.rst

 .. warning::

     Nobody can reach this article, unless they know the URL.
-We are a transparent company, but there is some limits.
+We are a transparent company, but there is some limits :)

 Offsite Notes and remarks
 ++++++++++++++++++++++++++++